acidgreenservers/EECOL-Wire-Tools-Suite/.ai-context/ai-rules/global/contributing.md

 *   **Clarify Ambiguities:** If the request is unclear, ask clarifying questions to ensure complete understanding before proceeding.

 ### 1.2.
 Align with Project Standards
-*   **Project Style Guide Review:** Explicitly reference the project's style guide (e.g., `STYLE.md`, `EECOL-Style.md`).
+*   **Holistic Project Analysis:** Before proposing a plan, I must perform a comprehensive analysis of the entire project codebase to deduce its core architecture and conventions.
+This includes:
-    *   Which existing component, file, or module is the best style reference?
+    *   **Architecture & Framework:** Is it a monolith or microservices?
+Is it a PWA, a static site, or a server-rendered app?
+What framework (e.g., React, Vue, Vanilla JS) is used?
-    *   Which shared components, classes, or utilities can and **must** be used?
+    *   **Code Structure & Patterns:** How are files and folders organized (e.g., feature-based, type-based)?
+What design patterns are prevalent (e.g., MVC, modular, component-based)?
-    *   Does this require a new shared component/utility?
-If so, a proposal must be generated as per the project's guidelines.
+    *   **Shared Components & Utilities:** Identify the location and purpose of shared code (e.g., `utils/`, `shared/`, `components/`).
+Determine which existing utilities **must** be leveraged for the current task.
-*   **Technical Context Review:** Check for relevant technical constraints, dependencies, or established patterns (e.g., data storage patterns, framework conventions, architectural rules).
+    *   **Styling Strategy:** How is styling handled (e.g., CSS-in-JS, TailwindCSS, SASS modules, global stylesheets)?

 ### 1.3.
 Formulate & Propose an Action Plan
 *   Present a clear, structured plan to the user for approval.
 This plan **must** include:
     *   **Action:** A summary of the goal.
     *   **Files to be Modified/Created:** A list of all files that will be touched.
-    *   **Utils to be Used:** An explicit list of existing utils that will be leveraged.
+    *   **Shared Code to be Used:** An explicit list of existing utilities, components, or services that will be leveraged.
     *   **Reasoning:** A brief justification for the approach.
     *   **Expected Outcome:** A description of the final result.